midwest-tape/web-team-code-challenge-2/README.md

 This is a secondary code challenge for the MWT Web Team.
 The purpose of this challenge is to be able to aggregate data from multiple sources into one view.
-This project uses the `https://developer.marvel.com/docs` public api and is using a public key you can get more information about the data structure by accessing the documentation.
+This project uses the `https://developer.marvel.com/docs` public api and is using a public key.
+You can get more information about the data structure and queries by accessing the documentation.

 On the detail page for each comic listed there is currently a text listing for each character in the comic.
 We would like to change that to be a small card.
 This card would contain a thumbnail, the characters name, and a count of the